Skip to Content

 API Synchronization – The hook checks token usage status through the Token Status API, which synchronizes blockchain and database state.

-Store Updates – The hook updates the NFT store with fresh data, triggering re-renders in subscribed components.
+Store Updates – The hook updates the NFT store with fresh data (ownership, colors, and token‑gate usage), triggering re‑renders in subscribed components.

-This separation of concerns keeps the store focused on state management while delegating data fetching to specialized hooks.
+This separation of concerns keeps the store focused on state management while delegating data fetching and error handling to specialized hooks.

 Performance Optimization